HackClubRAIT/Wizard-Of-Docs/Algorithms/Tree/Invert_Binary_Tree.md

     }
 };
 ```
+## Explanation :
+The invertTree function in the above code samples first determines whether the tree is empty.
+If not, it switches the root's two children and then recursively swaps the two sub-trees until the root has some value.
+The recursive calls are terminated when the root is NULL.

 ## Time Complexity :
 Due to the fact that each node in the tree is only visited once, the time complexity is O(n), where n is the number of nodes in the tree.
 We can't do better than that since we have to visit each node to reverse it.